balena-io/balena-cli/INSTALL-LINUX.md

 ## sudo configuration

-A few CLI commands require execution through sudo, e.g. `sudo balena scan`.
+A few CLI commands require execution through sudo, e.g. `sudo balena device detect`.
 If your Linux distribution has an `/etc/sudoers` file that defines a `secure_path` setting, run `sudo visudo` to edit it and add the balena CLI's installation folder to the ***pre-existing*** `secure_path` setting, for example: